 Keys to a Successful Loop:

-• Designate a sober driver or plan to stay in the city for the evening at a friend’s place or one of the city’s five hotels.
+- Use Lyft to get around, designate a sober driver, or plan to stay in the city for the evening at a friend’s place or one of the city’s five hotels.